glennklockwood/limelead/content/electronics/hd44780-lcd-display.md

 tell the controller to read the state of all pins and act on them.
 The most important pins are

 - `RS`, which indicates if you are sending a command (0) or updating the display (1)
 - `RW`, which indicates if you want to use `D0`-`D7` to write (0) or read (1).
   Most guides just keep this pin grounded (always write, never read) but you can use the memory on the display controller to write and read arbitrary data if you want.
 - `D0`-`D7` are used to encode the command you wish to issue to the controller
 - `E` (or `EN`) is used to tell the controller to either read the state of the aforementioned pins and act (when `RS` is low), or populate them with the state saved on the controller (when `RS` is high)

-The controller takes time to actually process commands whenever `EN` is pulsed, so pulsing `EN` too quickly can cause major problems.
-It follows that commands should not be issued less than a millisecond apart.
+The controller takes time to actually process commands whenever `EN` is pulsed, so **pulsing `EN` too quickly can cause major problems**.
+It follows that commands should not be issued less than a millisecond apart--or longer, if you are using a high-capacitance bypass capacitor.

 The HD44780 controller supports both an 8-bit interface, where all eight `D` pins are used simultaneously to issue an 8-bit command, as well as a 4-bit